NLnetLabs/krill-manual/source/publication-server.rst

 Install
 -------

-If you need to run your own Publication Server, then you can use the separate ``krillpubd`` binary for the server, and the ``krillpubc`` binary as its command line interface (CLI).
-Both additional binaries are built when you :ref:`install Krill<doc_krill_install_and_run>`, but they are only used if you need to run your own Publication Server.

-..
-Note:: The Krill Publication Server does not have a UI.
-You will need to
-          manage it using the CLI or API instead.
+Krill comes with an embedded Publication Server.
+You can use this to offer an `rfc`:8181 Publication Protocol service to your own CA, as well as remote CAs - for example CAs for relations that you delegated Internet Number Resources to.

+In principle you can enable the Publication Server on the same Krill instance that you use to operate your CAs.
+But, it may be better to use a separate instance for this purpose.
+This will allow more fine grained access control to either instance, and it makes it somewhat easier to parse the log files in case of issues.

+At some point we were more opinionated about this separation and we almost split up the Krill binary into two separate binaries for the CA and Publication Server functions.
+However, in the end we decided that you should be able to make your own judgement call.

+Here we will document a setup using a separate Publication Server instance.

 Configure
 ---------